mudroljub/programming-quotes-api/README.md

 Programming Quotes client app is [here](https://github.com/skolakoda/programerski-citati).

-If you have any question regarding development, [contact us](https://skolakoda.org/kontakt).
+If you have any question, [contact us](https://skolakoda.org/kontakt).

 ## Prerequisites